 Infinitive Infinitiu

-The infinitive (l'infinitiu) forms the entry of the verb in a dictionary.
+The infinitive (l'infinitiu) is a verb in its basic form and is used as reference in a dictionary.
 For example, you can find a verb conjugation table on verbs.cat by entering the infinitive below:

 The infinitive expresses the action of the verb in an non personal way.
 It can function as a noun.
 For example: